FreeFlyingSheep/stock-analysis/README.md

 Stock Analysis is a comprehensive A-share fundamental scoring agent for Chinese stock analysis.
 It provides data crawling from multiple sources (CNInfo, Yahoo Finance), rule-based scoring, filtering, and a RESTful API for querying results.

+See [technical documentation](docs/README.md) for architecture, implementation details, and design decisions.

 ## Disclaimer

 **This tool is for reference and educational purposes only.
 The data and analysis provided are for informational purposes and should not be considered as financial advice.**